Chongjie-Si/Subspace-Tuning/README.md

 </table>
 </div>

-We have also tested the performance of some algorithms on NLU tasks.
+We have also tested the performance of some algorithms on NLU and [CR](./Fair_Comparison/) tasks.

 ![result](./resources/result.png)